 Underdogs: 4,617-6,582 (41.2%) Avg.
 Line: +136.8

-First glance betting on favorites looks great, as they have won the game 57.5% of the time.
+At first glance betting on favorites looks great, as they have won the game 57.5% of the time.
 That would be a great win rate if you were betting the spread with a standard juice (-110).
 The problem is the juice eats you up.
 If you would have bet $100 on every favorite during this stretch, you would be down over $7,000.

 Betting underdogs blindly also is a poor strategy.
 The key is to look for situations and systems where the underdog has a profitable track record.
 Luck for you, I have five of the best strategies to help you win more of your wagers this season.